 All youth hockey coaches in Minnesota and the rest of the country are required to attend a series of clinics, via the Coach Education Program (CEP), before they are eligible to coach.
 The clinics are designed to help coaches provide curriculum and use the proper teaching techniques to insure the proper development of their players.

 CEP clinics for Levels 1-3 are held statewide beginning in September and typically run through December.
-Levels 4 and 5 are offered once a year in March and every two years at the National Coaching Symposium.
+Minnesota typically hosts two Level 4 clinics each season with one being in the spring and the second coming in the fall.
+A Level 5 offered every two years at the National Coaching Symposium.

 Clinics will be added to the USA Hockey CEP Clinic database periodically.
 To find and register for a clinic near you, it is recommended that you check the list frequently.
 Coaches must register and attend a clinic prior to January 1st to be eligible for that season.